UpholstererANZSCO level 3

 Unfortunately this occupation is not on the Long Term Skill Shortage List.

-Unfortunately this occupation is not on the Immediate Skill Shortage List.
+Unfortunately this occupation is not on the Regional Skill Shortage List.

 What if an occupation is not listed?